-Schedule 1 to Chapter 3 sets out regulation 3.04 in the form of a diagram.
+Schedule 1 sets out the above regulation in the form of a diagram.

 The main considerations which should be followed are contained in the Code of Ethics.
 This is included in the Members Handbook of the ICAEW, the ICAI website and the ICAS website.
 This in turn requires firms to follow the Auditing Practices Board's ethical standards.
 Firms should refer to these documents for a fuller discussion of the matters that can threaten a registered auditor's independence.